scribu/wp-front-end-editor/readme.txt

 To avoid problems with WP Super Cache or W3 Total Cache, I recommend disabling caching for logged-in users.

-= How can I change the hover color? =

-You can add this line to *style.css* in your theme directory:

-`.fee-field:hover, .fee-field:hover * {background-color: mycolor !important}`

-where *mycolor* is one of these values: [CSS colors](http://www.w3schools.com/CSS/css_colors.asp).

 == Screenshots ==

 1. The tooltip